forivall/sharepointer/README.md

   app?
 Just a list.
 Discussion Board?
 You got it, it's a list.
 Site Pages?
 List.
   Turns out, Sharepoint reuses the base type `List` for a lot of things.

-We can create new ListItems within a list using the create function.
-The responsibility is on the user to ensure all required fields are included prior to creating a listItem, and no extraneous fields are included.
-SharePoint throws meaningful & useful errors (..for once) if you include incorrect fields here, so it's easy to debug.

 # Methods